michaelpb/whiteboard/README.md

 -------------------------

-Whiteboard is a very simple Electron.js based slideshow app for demonstration-heavy presentations.
+Whiteboard is a Electron.js based slideshow app for demonstration-heavy presentations.
 It's great for guiding code-heavy classroom lectures, tutorials, workshops, or presentations.

-*Whiteboard is very WIP and not ready for public usage.
-If you really, really want to dig in keep on reading.*
+**Whiteboard is very WIP and not ready for public usage.
+If you really, really want to dig in keep on reading.**

 ## Pre-built packages